dattasaurabh82/rpi-wifi-configurator/README.md

 # README

-## TODO:

-- [x] Handle --- What if the desired WIFI doesn't have any PWD?
-- [x] Better: Add scan to get all wifi details before connecting ... ?
-- [x] Add the correct IP address display ...
-- [x] Clean exit
-- [x] Add "permission issues with PolicyKit for Debian Trixie" (for non-sudo usage) methods in install script ...
-- [x] LED show status if pi can;t find wifi after boot
-- [x] uninstall script
-- [x] Check `http://link_to_install_script | sh` efforts
-- [ ] New Impl.: when pi is connected, going to pi's ip:4000 should show curr wifi info

----

 I never found a simple utility that headless-ly allows setting up wifi to a pi, without logging into it with a monitor and keyboard or pre-configuring it prior to setup with the wifi credentials.
 What if you can't use ethernet?
 Anf, what if you are using it in an installation or a setup where you can't be there and someone who is there doesn't know anything about SSH or is not into Linux?

 Well I have a solution..
 (Behold)